ARTIST-Association/ARTIST/docs/nurbs_tutorial.rst

 The shape of the NURBS is directly determined by the control points.
 The most important aspects to remember about control points are:

-- The higher the number of control points, the better the approximation of a given curve.
+- A higher number of control points, usually allows for a more accurate approximation of a given curve.
 - The control points are represented as a list of points, importantly the **length of this list must be at least** :math:`\text{degree}+1`.
 - The shape formed by connecting the control points with straight lines is the *control polygon*.